Fearrato/Ubuntu_KVM_Setup/README.md

 ## Contents

-- `KVM_virtualization.sh`: Bash script automating the full setup
+- Bash script automating the full setup
 - Step-by-step guide in this README

 ---